ensdomains/ens/docs/userguide.rst

 Reverse name resolution
 =======================

 ENS also supports reverse resolution of Ethereum addresses.
-This allows an account (contract or external) to associate metadata with itself, such as its canonical name.
+This allows an account (contract or external) to associate metadata with itself, such as its canonical name - 'Ethereum caller ID' if you will.

 Reverse records are in the format `<ethereum address>.addr.reverse` - for instance, the official registry would have its reverse records at `314159265dd8dbb310642f98f50c066173c1259b.addr.reverse`.

-`addr.reverse` has a registrar with a `claim` function, which permits any account to take ownership of its reverse record in ENS.
+`addr.reverse` has a registrar with `claim`, `claimWithResolver`, and `setName` functions.

 The claim function takes one argument, the Ethereum address that should own the reverse record.

 This permits a very simple pattern for contracts that wish to delegate control of their reverse record to their creator; they simply need to add this function call to their constructor: